 - Identify any outmoded or incorrect terminology and replace or reframe the terminology. - Insert context, attribution, or quotations for historical references as needed. - Identify and use the best terminology at the time.
 As noted, terminology changes regularly and acceptability is not universal.
 Consult style guides as necessary; note they may conflict.
 Do not feel obligated to use the latest term if it is not widely used or is controversial. - Define outmoded terminology in historical situations-e.g., court cases, laws, or articles-using quotations or annotated with contextual information.
-For example, the use of "illegal alien" in a discussion of law can be framed as "as stated in the decision" or something similar. - Avoid idioms or colloquialisms that may lead to misconceptions among those who natively speak other languages or who may not have the educational or cultural context to understand them.
+For example, the use of "illegal alien" in a discussion of law can be framed as "as stated in the decision" or something similar. - Avoid ableist language.
+Language that is offensive to people with disabilities is ableist.
+This includes using words like "psycho," and "crazy" or phrases like "blind spot" or "falling on deaf ears".
+This type of language is almost always expressing contempt for having a disability. - Avoid idioms or colloquialisms that may lead to misconceptions among those who natively speak other languages or who may not have the educational or cultural context to understand them.
 While "hitting the books" and "break a leg" may have clear meanings to most speakers of English raised in the United States, those meanings are not universal and a literal interpretation of such phrases could create not only confusion, but fear of bodily harm.
 Clarify the context and use of common idioms or colloquialisms when they appear so that students may understand them better.
 Alternatively, consider limiting or eliminating the use of idioms.

-6.7 Keyword, Glossary, and Metadata Representation
+7.7 Keyword, Glossary, and Metadata Representation